 I have a few devices (switches, routers and a UPS) which are able to send SNMP Traps.
 My intention would be to include these in PRTGs Monitoring.
 Is that possible, if so how to do?

 The following information is deprecated as of PRTG 14.1.8.
-It applies to the SNMP Trag Receiver sensor in PRTG 7 through 13.
+It applies to the SNMP Trap Receiver sensor in PRTG 7 through 13.

 PRTG version 14.1.8 and later includes an SNMP Trap receiver which is designed for high performance usage in order to review and analyze incoming trap messages from various devices.